matleborgne/linux/installations/fedora/3-gnome-minimal.md

 # Systemd services
 systemctl enable gdm
 systemctl set-default graphical.target

+reboot
 ```

 You can complete this minimal installation with some extensions :
-- pop-shell : a auto-tiling extensions, like the I3-gaps window-manager ;
+- pop-shell : a auto-tiling extension, like the I3-gaps window-manager ;
 - just-perfection : you can modify so much gnome things in there ;
 - launch-new-instance : launch a new window when you click on the dash.